Shintaro Katsu as Zatoichi

 - Cultured Badass: Ichi can not only swordfight, he's a successful masseur.
 Sometimes he also shows off his musical ability and knowledge of acupuncture.

 - Dirty Coward: It is very rare for the Yakuza bosses or corrupt officials to be brave or proactive men.
-Men of them die in terror or pleading for their lives after Ichi mows his way through their army of mooks.
+Several of them die in terror or pleading for their lives after Ichi mows his way through their army of mooks.

 - Distaff Counterpart: She even has the same name.